Hoyasumii/avengers-endgame/README.md

 NATASHA (Memory): Where are the stones?

 THANOS (Memory): Gone.
-Reduced to atoms
+Reduced to atoms.